 Centre for Evidence Based Hand Surgery

 Online bookings are now open

-Cancellation Policy
+Cancellation policy

 Cancellations received at least six weeks prior to the course are entitled to a refund minus 20% administration fee of the cost of the booking.
-We regret but cancellations after this date cannot be refunded.
+We regret that cancellations after this date cannot be refunded.
 Refunds cannot be made for failure to attend the event though a substitute delegate will be welcomed in your place at any time.

+Centre for Evidence Based Hand Surgery